djhworld/dropwizard-jooq/README.md

 This is very early code and has no unit tests right now.
 I would not recommend this for production code unless you really know what you are doing

+# Building

+    gradle clean jar

+Optionally you can publish this to your local maven repo

+    gradle publishToMavenLocal

+I currently have no idea how to get the JAR up to maven central.

 # Usage

 In your application's ````run```` method (remember to change ````SQLDialect```` to your DBMS of choice if not using Postgres)